How I Got My Agent: A Story Even I Can Barely Believe

 Honestly, this is about the level of chill I have regarding all this.

-After more than 8 years of queries and 7 manuscripts, I’m happy to announce that I am now represented by the wonderful Melanie Castillo of Root Literary!
+After more than 8 years of queries and 7 manuscripts, I’m happy to announce that I am now represented by the wonderful Melanie Figueroa of Root Literary!
 I’m thrilled beyond belief to have found an agent that believes in my voice, writing, stories, and self.
 To have reached this milestone floors me.
 I still can’t believe it.

 As writers often do when they get an agent, I wanted to share my journey to reach this point.
 Both because I hope it can offer some information and encouragement to others still looking for their agent and because I think my path was a little stranger than most.
 You see…